 The character of Merlin, who is strongly intertwined with King Arthur, is often portrayed as a great wizard.
 According to Welsh literature, he is a man of mystery and magic, not only being a wizard but also a close adviser to King Arthur.

 In the classic folklore, Merlin helped king Uther in seducing the wife of a married man.
 Although he voted against it, Merlin still used his powers to transform Uther into Gerlois (the husband), successfully tricking Igraine (the wife whom Uther sought dearly) and impregnating her.

 The son, of course, would soon become King Arthur.
 Eventually, King Arthur did the iconic act of pulling the sword and claiming his rightful throne.

-This quick summary about the story of Merlin and King Arthur gives us an insight about the magician archetype.
+This quick summary of the story of Merlin and King Arthur gives us an insight into the magician archetype.

 Being the most mystical of all the archetypes, the magician archetype, as represented by Merlin, is often accommodated by mystery and mysticism.

 Mystery because most of the time, people who exhibit this as their dominant archetype are individuals who appear to know something beyond the layman’s knowledge.

 Meaning, when there are established rules and ideas of thought, the magician archetype is associated with hermits who live outside those bounds.